Iowa State University Cyclone Marching Band: Warm-Up

 The band holds a final rehearsal the morning of a Saturday game day.
-The band stretches in a parade block and warms up in sections to fix any last musical issues before performance, often in costume to reflect the day's music.
+The band stretches in a parade block and warms up in sections to fix any last musical issues before performance.

 In past years, the band participated in the Spirit Walk, wherein the band formed a tunnel into the stadium from the main thoroughfare and played various school songs as the football team entered.
 From here, the band moved approximately two hours before kickoff into the courtyard of the Iowa State Center near the Scheman Building.
 Here the students would stretch and warm up on their musical instrument.
 Guides would sometime give special performances before assembly for early-arriving Cyclone fans, and the whole band would perform a few songs and a sample of the halftime shows for the gathered audience.
 The band would then break by ranks to form a block and parade under cadences to the south side of Jack Trice Stadium for pregame.

-Recently, the band has maintained the Spirit Walk tradition; however, there have also been approximately four sub-groups made up of a few of every instrument forming "Tailgating Bands" that will roam the parking lots, playing school songs for the fans out tailgating.
+Recently, the band has maintained the Spirit Walk tradition, now held in front of Jack Trice Stadium; however, there have also been approximately five sub-groups made up of a few of every instrument forming "Tailgating Bands" that will roam the parking lots, playing school songs for the fans out tailgating.
 After the Spirit Walk is complete, the band will move to the Alumni Center's eastern staircase and perform a collection of school songs, halftime selections, and other cheers, in what is called a "Step Show".
 Once complete, the band still dismisses by rank to form the parade block, and then marches around the parking lots and back into Jack Trice Stadium.

+Beginning in 2015, the State Storm ensemble parades through the parking lots of Jack Trice Stadium and the RV Village, separately from the Varsity Band, also entertaining fans with selections from the halftime show, school songs, and cheer favorites.
+A favorite Storm activity is circling around a row of portable toilets, waiting to serenade the next fan who exits a stall.